1. Home

 Types of Residency Programs

-The American Society of Health System Pharmacists (ASHP) is the organization that is responsible for the accreditation pharmacy residency programs.
+The American Society of Health-System Pharmacists (ASHP) is the organization responsible for accreditation of pharmacy residency programs.
 This organization also represents pharmacists in all patient care settings, including hospitals, ambulatory clinics, and health-system community pharmacies.
-Pharmacy residency programs are 1 or 2 year appointments and are broken down into 3 main categories: PGY1 (post-graduate year 1), PGY2 (post-graduate year 2), or Combiner PGY 1 & 2 programs.
+Pharmacy residency programs are one or 2-year appointments and are broken down into three main categories: PGY1 (post-graduate year 1), PGY2 (post-graduate year 2), or Combiner PGY 1 & 2 programs.

 The PGY1 Pharmacy Residency Experience

-There are over 1,500 residency programs offering over 4,000 PGY1 positions each year.
-There are 3 main types of PGY1 programs: community-based programs, managed care programs, and general pharmacy programs.
+Over 1,500 residency programs are offering over 4,000 PGY1 positions each year.
+There are three main types of PGY1 programs: community-based , managed care, and general pharmacy programs.

 General Pharmacy Programs

-The general pharmacy program is the most common by far, with over 1,200 programs and over 3,600 positions.
-These programs are typically in hospital settings and have monthly rotation experiences to provide residents with a large range of practice environments.
+The general pharmacy program is the most common, with over 1,200 programs and over 3,600 positions.
+These programs are typically in hospital settings and have monthly rotation experiences to provide residents with many practice environments.
 The residency is designed to provide a structured learning experience that allows pharmacists to gain the knowledge, skills, and confidence necessary to provide patient-centered care in a hospital setting.
 During the PGY1 residency, pharmacists work closely with other healthcare professionals to provide medication management services to patients.
 They also participate in various educational and administrative activities, such as providing medication education to patients and staff, conducting drug utilization reviews, and participating in medication safety initiatives.

 Community-Based PGY1 Residency Programs

 The community-based PGY1 residency programs typically are located at independent pharmacies, regional or large chain retail pharmacies, or outpatient pharmacies associated with health care systems.
 These residents typically work in a community pharmacy setting under the guidance of experienced preceptors.
-They are exposed to a variety of patient populations and learn how to provide comprehensive medication management services to patients in a community setting.
-Residents also participate in a variety of educational activities, including seminars, case discussions, and research projects.
-The goal of the program is to provide residents with the skills and knowledge they need to become effective practitioners in a community pharmacy setting and to prepare them for leadership roles in the profession.
+They are exposed to various patient populations and learn how to provide comprehensive medication management services to patients in a community setting.
+Residents also participate in various educational activities, including seminars, case discussions, and research projects.
+The program's goal is to provide residents with the skills and knowledge they need to become effective practitioners in a community pharmacy setting and prepare them for leadership roles in the profession.
 There are over 200 program sites with over 300 positions offered annually.

 Managed-Care PGY1 Programs

 Finally, there are managed-care PGY1 programs.
 This program is designed to provide residents with advanced training in pharmacy practice, medication therapy management, and managed care pharmacy.
 A managed care organization is a type of healthcare delivery system that aims to control costs and improve quality by managing the utilization of healthcare services.
-Managed care pharmacists play a critical role in ensuring that patients receive safe and effective medication therapy, while also managing costs and promoting optimal health outcomes.
-These programs are typically with insurance companies, the corporate headquarters of large retail pharmacies, or with pharmacy benefit managers (PBMs).
-There are over 40 programs sites with over 60 positions available annually.
+Managed care pharmacists play a critical role in ensuring patients receive safe and effective medication therapy while managing costs and promoting optimal health outcomes.
+These programs typically involve insurance companies, the corporate headquarters of large retail pharmacies, or pharmacy benefit managers (PBMs).
+There are over 40 program sites with over 60 positions available annually.

 Components of the PGY1 Pharmacy Residence Program

-Overall, the PGY1 Pharmacy Residency Program is a comprehensive program that includes both clinical and administrative experiences.
-The program's main objective is to develop pharmacists who can work independently and collaboratively with other healthcare professionals to provide quality patient care.
+Overall, the PGY1 Pharmacy Residency Program is comprehensive and includes clinical and administrative experiences.
+The program aims to develop pharmacists who can work independently and collaboratively with other healthcare professionals to provide quality patient care.
 The program is designed to provide an immersive learning environment that allows pharmacists to apply the knowledge and skills they have gained in their pharmacy education to real-world clinical situations.

 During the PGY1 Pharmacy Residency Program, pharmacists will work with a team of experienced preceptors who will guide them through the program's requirements.
-They will participate in various clinical activities such as patient care rounds, medication therapy management, and drug information consultations.
-Pharmacists will also have the opportunity to develop their clinical skills by participating in interdisciplinary patient care teams and gaining experience in specialty pharmacy practice areas such as critical care, oncology, and cardiology.
+They will participate in clinical activities such as patient care rounds, medication therapy management, and drug information consultations.
+Pharmacists will also be able to develop their clinical skills by participating in interdisciplinary patient care teams and gaining experience in specialty pharmacy practice areas such as critical care, oncology, and cardiology.

 Administrative responsibilities are also a significant component of the PGY1 Pharmacy Residency Program.
-Residents will be responsible for managing drug inventory, participating in medication safety initiatives, developing and presenting educational programs, and conducting research.
+Residents will manage drug inventory, participate in medication safety initiatives, develop and present educational programs, and conduct research.
 These administrative experiences are designed to provide pharmacists with the skills necessary to manage and lead pharmacy services effectively.

 The PGY1 Pharmacy Residency Program is an essential step in becoming a clinical pharmacist.
-The program provides pharmacists with the opportunity to develop their clinical and administrative skills, gain experience in specialty areas, and improve their patient care abilities.
+The program allows pharmacists to develop their clinical and administrative skills, gain experience in specialty areas, and improve their patient care abilities.
 Pharmacy residents who complete the PGY1 Pharmacy Residency Program are better prepared to provide advanced clinical services and improve patient outcomes.

 The PGY2 Pharmacy Residency Experience

 A PGY2 pharmacy residency program is a specialized, post-graduate training program designed to provide advanced clinical training and experience in a specific area of pharmacy practice.
-The program is intended for pharmacists who have already completed a general PGY1 residency program.
-PGY2 residency programs are typically one year in duration and offer a structured learning environment that provides pharmacists with the opportunity to develop advanced clinical skills, conduct research, and participate in teaching activities.
+The program is intended for pharmacists who have completed a general PGY1 residency program.
+PGY2 residency programs typically last one year and offer a structured learning environment that allows pharmacists to develop advanced clinical skills, conduct research, and participate in teaching activities.

-The goal of a PGY2 residency program is to prepare pharmacists for advanced practice roles, such as clinical pharmacy specialists, clinical coordinators, and faculty positions.
-These programs are highly competitive, and candidates have completed a PGY1 residency program and have a strong academic record and clinical experience in the chosen specialty area.
+A PGY2 residency program aims to prepare pharmacists for advanced practice roles, such as clinical pharmacy specialists, clinical coordinators, and faculty positions.
+These programs are highly competitive, and candidates have completed a PGY1 residency program and have a solid academic record and clinical experience in the chosen specialty area.

-There are over 1200 program sites offering over 1600 PGY2 positions in the following areas: cardiology, clinical pharmacogenomics, corporate pharmacy administration and leadership, critical care, emergency medicine, geriatric medicine, infection disease, internal medicine, investigational drugs and research, medication use safety and policy, neurology, oncology, palliative care and pain management, pediatrics, pharmacotherapy, pharmacy informatics, population health and data analytics, psychiatric pharmacy, solid organ transplantation, thrombosis and hemostasis management.
+Over 1,200 program sites are offering over 1600 PGY2 positions in the following areas: cardiology, clinical pharmacogenomics, corporate pharmacy administration and leadership, critical care, emergency medicine, geriatric medicine, infection disease, internal medicine, investigational drugs and research, medication use safety and policy, neurology, oncology, palliative care and pain management, pediatrics, pharmacotherapy, pharmacy informatics, population health and data analytics, psychiatric pharmacy, solid organ transplantation, thrombosis and hemostasis management.

 PGY1 & PGY2 Combined Residencies

-The PGY2 year typically focuses on pharmacy administration, management, and leadership, but it may also focus on clinical specialization as well.
-There are currently 100 practice sites offering over 150 combined PGY1/PGY2 opportunities.
-The majority of these opportunities focus on hospital administration, management, and leadership, with some programs also offering a Master’s Degree in Pharmacy Administration.
+The PGY2 year typically focuses on pharmacy administration, management, and leadership but may also focus on clinical specialization.
+Currently, 100 practice sites offer over 150 combined PGY1/PGY2 opportunities.
+Most of these opportunities focus on hospital administration, management, and leadership, with some programs also offering a Master’s Degree in Pharmacy Administration.
 Other management programs with and without a Master’s Degree focus on community pharmacy administration, management, and leadership or corporate pharmacy administration, management, and leadership.

 Other programs specialize in investigational drugs and research, medication use safety and policy, pharmacotherapy, pharmacy informatics, and medication systems and operations.